Duncan-Wood/Project-1---API-Call/README.md

 - [Quotable](https://github.com/lukePeavey/quotable#get-random-quote)

 ## Limitations:
-- the quote API requires a CORS bypass by using the demo link
-- the logos only work if the assets are downloaded locally
+- the Sunrise logos only work if the assets are available locally

 ## MVPs:
 1. Users can enter a city name or zip code and the website will display current weather information
 2. The weather information displayed is the city, region, time, temperature (F), condition icon, condition name, wind speed (mph), humidity, and precipitation (in)
 3. When the weather information is displayed, a random quote will also be generated below the weather information
 4. The website is elegantly designed, including a background image, stylized text, and a custom logo
-5. weatherAPI.com and Forismatic API are properly cited
+5. weatherAPI.com and Quotable API are properly cited

 ## Flex Goals:
 - continue styling the resultContainer div to more elequently display the information